Hyflux gets court approval to hold scheme meetings for creditors to vote on rescue plan

 “So why is there a need to ruthlessly eliminate us from the balance sheet?
 We are a benign equity and not a toxic debt to Hyflux," she added.

-In her impassioned plea, Mdm Loo said many elderly folk are among those who have invested their retirement funds into Hyflux.
+Mdm Loo also said many elderly folk are among those who have invested their retirement funds into Hyflux.
 She cited an 86-year-old retiree who relied on dividends from her investments for daily expenses.

 "Now (with mobility issues), it is not possible for her to work and recover her principal," Mdm Loo said.